TrustFrame/git-cryptography-protocol/Git Cryptography Protocol.md

 ```
 # <string>
 ```
-Comment line issued only for debugging purposes and totally ignored by clients.
+Comment line issued only for debugging purposes and totally ignored by servers.

 ```
 SIGN